Terms of Report

 12. Fees, Payment, and Cancellation

-12.1 Fees are as agreed in writing or quotation form prior to inspection.
+12.1 Fees are as agreed in writing or in quotation form prior to inspection.

-12.2 Full payment is required prior to the site visit.
-No visit can be carried out, nor a report can be sent until payment is received in full.
+12.2 Full payment is required at least one day prior to the site visit.
+No visit can be carried out, nor can a report be issued, until payment is received in full.

-12.4 Quotes are valid for 30 days from date of issue.
+12.4 Quotations are valid for 30 days from date of issue.

-12.5 Termination: i) The Client may terminate an Agreement but must give a minimum of two working days’ notice. ii) If a cancellation or a postponement takes place within two working days of the inspection, then 50% of the quotation total fee will be charged.
+ii.
+If a cancellation or postponement takes place within two working days of the inspection, then 50% of the quoted total fee will be charged.

 13. Report Delivery

-Reports are issued in PDF format via email within approximately three (3) working days of inspection, subject to workload and site access.
-Hard copies are available on request and may incur an administrative/postage charge.
+Reports are issued in PDF format via email within approximately three working days of inspection, subject to workload and site access.
+Hard copies are available on request and may incur an administrative or postage charge.

 14. Limitation of Liability

-14.3 No warranty, guarantee, or assurance is given as to the future condition, stability, or value of the property.
+14.5 No warranty, guarantee, or assurance is given as to the future condition, stability, performance, or value of the property.

 15. Ownership and Copyright